Mountain-Hydrology-Research-Group/data-analysis/modules/module2.md

 * Calculate P after your test.
 * How does your estimate of P change if your null hypothesis is that the difference in the mean between the two data sets is equal to 15% of the pre-1977 sample mean?
 (In other words, test with a new null hypothesis: the mean of the second period is 1.15 times the mean of the first period.)

-C. What is the type II error and power for your test on the mean in the first part of B above?
-To answer this, assume that the true mean has in fact increased by 15%, and pooled standard deviation has increased by a factor of 1.15.
+C. **Type II Error**: What is the type II error and power for your test on the mean in the first part of B above?
+* To answer this, assume that the true mean has in fact increased by 15%, and pooled standard deviation has increased by a factor of 1.15.
 In other words, assume that the “true” mean is 1.15 times the 1929-1976 mean, and that the “true” pooled standard deviation is 1.15 times sigma prime (our test estimate of pooled estimator for the two observed data sets).
-Draw a graphic to represent this true distribution, and draw where your test statistic falls on this graph.
-Color the area of the graph that represents type II error.
-Then answer the question (what is the type II error and power for your test in part B).
+* Draw or plot a graphic to represent this true distribution, and draw where your test statistic falls on this graph.
+Color the area of the graph that represents Type II error.
+* Then answer the question - what is the type II error and power for your test in part B?

+D. **Wilcoxan Rank Sum Test**:
-D. Now test the significance of the change in the mean between the two sample periods using the two-sample Wilcoxan Rank Sum test.
-How different is your conclusion from the one in part B. (i.e. compare P for the two tests).
+* Now test the significance of the change in the mean between the two sample periods using the two-sample Wilcoxan Rank Sum test.
+* How different is your conclusion from the one in part B. (i.e. compare P for the two tests).

-E. Lastly test for statistical significance of a change in the standard deviation.
-Even though it is not strictly true, assume for the moment that the sample data are derived from a normally distributed population.
-(We will follow up on the importance of this assumption in problem 2.)
-Use a single sample test (with rejection region based on the Chi Squared distribution).
-Assume that the sample standard deviation that you calculated from the 1929-1976 data is close to the true population standard deviation that you are testing for a change from.
+E. **Chi Squared test for a change in the standard deviation**: Lastly test for statistical significance of a change in the standard deviation.
+* Even though it is not strictly true, assume that the sample data are derived from a normally distributed population.
+(We can follow up on the importance of this assumption in problem the Monte Carlo Tests activity below)
+* Use a single sample test (with rejection region based on the Chi Squared distribution), and assume that the sample standard deviation that you calculated from the 1929-1976 data is close to the true population standard deviation that you are testing for a change from.

 ### Problem 2: Course Project Selection (CEWA 565)